metafates/Paletter/README.md

 # Paletter

-Generates image with color palette from provided picture
+Generates images with color palette from provided picture

 ## Examples